 - La Galera

 Additional donations of books, clothes, toiletries, and other supplies came from:

 The produce filled most of the cooler at the Feed The Children warehouse.
 Thankfully, most of it was removed the same day and delivered to local churches and organizations who were providing relief to survivors of the tornado.
-Much thanks goes to Kirk from Feed The Children for his help in unloading, re-loading, and distributing the produce to the community.
+Many thanks go to Kirk from Feed The Children for his help in unloading, re-loading, and distributing the produce to the community.

-Mission U-Too, a church group from Texas, was stationed at the Moore Nazarene church, cooking food for surviors and relief workers, providing support on site as well as sending out vehicles into the surrounding area.
-With the donations we brough, fresh fruit was added to the meals people received!
+Mission U-Too, a church group from Texas, was stationed at the Moore Nazarene church, cooking food for survivors and relief workers, providing support on-site as well as sending out vehicles into the surrounding area.
+With the donations we brought, fresh fruit was added to the meals people received!

 75 percent of the donations were delivered on day one of our arrival to Oklahoma City!

 With the hard work of the staff at Feed The Children in collaboration with the Oklahoma City Regional Food Bank, as well as the connections KeAndrea and I made with the Church of the Nazarene, we were able to get a majority of the donations into the hands of organizations who were providing relief to those in Moore, Oklahoma, on the first day of our arrival.
 Continued work was done by Feed the Children to ensure that all donations were delivered to areas of need throughout the following week.